Josh Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

+- The Mariners allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

+- Woo makes the start for the Mariners, his 15th of the season.
+He is 2-4 with a 4.50 ERA and 68 strikeouts in 70 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the New York Mets, when he went three innings, allowing three earned runs while giving up six hits.
+- The righty last appeared on Monday against the Cincinnati Reds, when he threw five innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.